reagento/dishka/README.md

 Providers are used only to set up factories providing your objects.

-Use `scope=Scope.APP` for dependencies created once for the entire application lifespan, and `scope=Scope.REQUEST` for those that need to be recreated for each request, event, etc.
+Use `scope=Scope.APP` for dependencies created once for the entire application lifetime, and `scope=Scope.REQUEST` for those that need to be recreated for each request, event, etc.
 To learn more about scopes, see [documentation.](https://dishka.readthedocs.io/en/latest/advanced/scopes.html)